Table of Contents

 Pregnant Women

 Pregnancy is a time of significant physical and emotional change.
 While many relaxation techniques are encouraged, sound baths may require some caution.
 Especially during gong baths, powerful vibrations are produced that resonate deeply within the body.
 While there is no definitive research on the impact of these vibrations on pregnancy, it’s wise to be cautious.
 Especially those in their first trimester or with high-risk pregnancies, should consult with their doctor before participating in a gong bath.
-Additionally, for any pregnant participant who has been given permission to attend, I recommend positioning their head away from the singing bowls.
-That way they will have a milder experience.

 Individuals with Severe Mental Health Conditions